zliobaite/zliobaite.github.io/_posts/2013-11-15-jekyll-introduction.md

 **Tags**
 Posts can have tags associated with them as part of their meta-data.
 Tags may be placed on posts by providing them in the post's YAML front matter.
 You have access to the post-specific tags in the templates.
-These tags also get added to the sitewide collection.
+These tags also get added to the site-wide collection.

 **Categories**
-Posts may be categorized by providing one or more categories in the YAML front matter.
+Posts may be categorised by providing one or more categories in the YAML front matter.
 Categories offer more significance over tags in that they can be reflected in the URL path to the given post.
 Note categories in Jekyll work in a specific way.
 If you define more than one category you are defining a category hierarchy "set".